Updated May 2023

-What kind of reputation does Ottawa have within the animation industry?
 What kinds of opportunities are available for talented, ambitious 2D animators?
 Let's take a look.

-2D animation for film and television
+2D animation careers in film and television

-Just starting out as a 2D animator for film and television, you can expect to work under an Animation Director, Key Animator, or Senior 2D Animator.
+Just starting out as a 2D animator for film and television, you can expect to work under an animation director, key animator, or senior 2D animator.

 In many cases, you'll be following a brief and working with an established set of characters.
 But as you gain experience and skill, there will be opportunities to suggest storylines and design your own characters.